(Eco)responsible and united

 • Provide water fountains connected to the public network.
 Only use water bottles when connection is impossible.

-Whether it's favouring second-hand costumes, reducing derivative products with a high ecological footprint, or more generally favouring the circular economy and short circuits, the Festival is strengthening its responsible purchasing policy.
+Whether it’s about reducing high-ecological-footprint merchandise or, more generally, prioritising the circular economy and short supply chains, the Festival is strengthening its responsible purchasing policy.

 A series of reflections and actions are being taken to move towards a more sustainable approach to communications.